SanicTK2/iidxguide/docs/dp_silent_kuse.md

 This is an article provided directly by DJ SILENT, in English.
 Japanese video version is [here](https://www.youtube.com/watch?v=yY0QLv0wZck).

+Special thanks to DJ [Mya](http://ereter.net/iidxplayerdata/50717747/) for making this possible.

 <details open markdown="block">
   <summary>
     Table of contents